rz0718/MHMS_DEEPLEARNING/README.md

 RMS, VAR, MAX, Peak, Skew, Kurt, Wavelet, Spectral Kurt, Spectral Skewness, Spectral Powder features are extracted from the input time series.

 ### Deep Learning Models
-Based on Keras, autoencoder and its variants, LSTM, Bi-directional LSTM and CNN models are provided
+Based on Keras, autoencoder and its variants, DBN, LSTM, Bi-directional LSTM and CNN models are provided

 ### Traditioanl Machine Learning Models
 SVR with two kernels (linear and rbf), Random Forest and Neural Network are provided.